metatron-code/metatron.vitalvas.dev/docs/starting/installation.md

 # Installation

-Currently, there is only one way to install the agent - using `snapd`.
+Currently, there is only one way to install the agent - using [snapd](https://snapcraft.io/docs/installing-snapd).

 ??? warning
     Installation using other methods may be treated as a violation of the terms of use.